Last Updated on October 13, 2024 by Mary Phagan

 "Mary would have been one of the prettiest girls in any crowd.
 Eyes blue as cornflowers, checks high-boned and rosy, smile beguiling as honeysuckle, figure busty [later, everyone acknowledged that she was exceedingly well-developed for her age], she had undoubtedly already tortured many a boy.
 There was simply something about her -a tilt to the chin, a dare in the gaze-that projected those flirtatious wiles that Southern girls often employ to devastating effect.” *Steve Oney quotes Page 25 of the Pinkertons Files on May 13, 1913- those words are not stated.
 Mrs. Coleman states that "Mary had not reached puberty, but that the girl was large and well-formed, appearing to be at least sixteen years of age." *Page 3-4 of Oney's book

 Mary had worked eleven-hour shifts, five days a week [barring holidays] during the time period from spring 1912 to April 26, 1913 at the National Pencil Company.
 The Atlanta Constitution reported that Mary resigned the Thursday, April 24, 1913, before her murder: Apil 28, 1913.
 "Mrs. Coleman reports stated that Mary began working at the age of 12 for the National Pencil Company and did not have to work after she married J.W.
 Coleman" [The Leo Frank Case, 1991 Special Edition, Leonard Dinnerstein page 11].
 Nowhere in the record can it be found that Mary "quit school to help out at home.
-Or that in 1909, at the age of 10, she'd hired on part-time at a textile mill and in 1911, she'd taken a steady job at a paper manufacturer. *Page 5 Oney verify if possible [Atlanta Georgian, April 28, 1913]
+Or that in 1909, at the age of 10, she'd hired on part-time at a textile mill and in 1911, she'd taken a steady job at a paper manufacturer.
+[Actually, it was my grandmother, Mary Phagan: Interview March 5, 1987] *Page 5 Oney [Atlanta Georgian, April 28, 1913]- Steve Oney is promoting misinformation as my grandmother, Mary Phagan [Interview 1986] was the one hired at age 10 at a part-time at a textile mill and in 1911 had taken a steady job at a paper manufacturer.

 1910 Census which indicates Mary was not working at age 11.